Grants

 Annual organizational budget does not exceed $750,000

-Designated 501c3 by the IRS or have a fiscal sponsor; the Fund will also consider organizations without 501c3 designation that have an organizational bank account
+Designated 501c3 by the IRS, or has a fiscal sponsor; the Fund will also consider organizations without 501c3 designation that have an organization bank account

-If you have any questions regarding the online system, or on the application process in general, please leave your email address in the box below.
+If you have any questions regarding the online system, or the application process in general, please email Katie Madden at katie@crossroadsfund.org or call 773-227-7676.